AlienVic/NewtonX-Code/README.md

 Specification:

 The user resource contains the following information:
-- A unique number identifier
+- A unique number identifier  (for easy to test, I use number to replace the uuid that can generate unique indentifier)
 - First name
 - Last name